cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 - Strategies
     - Duffy, J. (2019).
 11 Tips for Managing Email More Efficiently.
 Retrieved 19 July 2022, from [PC Mag][pcmag]
-    - Haupt, A. (2021).
-Overwhelmed by email?
-Here’s how to get that inbox under control.
-The Washington Post.
-Retrieved from [Washington Post][washPost]
     - Tips and Tools for Managing Email.
 (2021).
 Retrieved from [Colorado College][cocollege]
 - Outlook